EVEREST EXPEDITION 8,848M

 - Gamow Bag: 1 Rescue sled (Gamow bag) for an emergency.

 - High camp service: High Altitude Tent, Necessary cooking EPI gas, cooking pot, High food for a member, Sherpa, and other crews at (C1) (C2) (C3) and (C4).
-Group climbing gears, fixed and dynamic rope during the climbing period as required.
+Group climbing gears, and fixed and dynamic rope during the climbing period as required.

-- Walkie-Talkie: Walkie –Talkie for communicating from Base Camp to Mountain and Mountain to Base Camp.
+- Walkie-Talkie: Walkie–Talkie for communicating from Base Camp to Mountain and Mountain to Base Camp.

 - Permit: Satellite Phone/walkie-talkie permit for all members and staff.